-The reuse of these existing tracks for the Proposed Alignment is likely to mitigate impacts on peat significantly as these are located on shallower peat and are generally bounded by peat in at least drained if not actively eroding condition.
+The reuse of existing tracks within the Alternative Alignment is likely to mitigate impacts on peat significantly as these are located on shallower peat and are generally bounded by peat in at least drained if not actively eroding condition.
 This would avoid areas of relatively more functional peat.
+Where new tracks are proposed these are temporary and largely lie within former peat cuts and associated drainage.